deenrookie/chrome-reqres-modder/README.md

 You can install from Chrome Extension Shop: https://chromewebstore.google.com/detail/reqres-modder/chldhioickekglgaojooebkhfjjikeih

-or if you want to write complex logic, can install from GitHub
+or if you want to write complex logic, can install from GitHub source

 1. Clone or download this repository:
    ```bash